Rabies Pre-Exposure Vaccine in Canada — Cost, 2-Dose Schedule & Who Needs It

 Key facts

-- 1Even vaccinated travellers still need 2 boosters after any animal exposure
+- 3Even vaccinated travellers need 2 booster doses after any animal bite or scratch — never skip post-exposure care

 Need the rabies for your trip?